 So you’re ready to get started in hydroponics and you’re about to start some seeds…

-But you have no idea how to get started?
+But you have no idea where to get started?

-If you’re an Epic Gardening reader, you know that the benefit of hydroponics is the absolute control you have over your growing environment.
+One of the main benefits of hydroponics is the absolute control you have over your growing environment.
 Knowing that, I didn’t want to germinate seeds in soil and then transplant into a my hydroponic system, adding a bunch of dirt to the system.

 There had to be another way.

 Here are just a few reasons why you want to start seeds in a hydroponic system as opposed to soil: